Cape Coral High School: Florida Comprehensive Assessment Test (FCAT)

 The Florida Department of Education "graded" Cape Coral High School with a "B" in the 2019-2020 school year.
 For the previous school year, the school received a "B".

 The state uses "school grades" to measure the overall performance of schools in Florida on the Florida Comprehensive Assessment Test.
 The grades (A-F) are based on three criteria: overall performance on FCAT, percentage of eligible students who took the test, and whether or not students made progress in reading and math.

-In 2007–2008 school year, Cape Coral High School scored an "F".